folio-org/okapi/examples/curl-examples.md

 which happens to be 9130.

-At the moment OKAPI does not know of any module or tenant.
+At the moment Okapi does not know of any module or tenant.
 But it does have its own web services enabled.
-We can verify both by asking OKAPI to list modules and tenants.
+We can verify both by asking Okapi to list modules and tenants.
 ```
 curl -w '\n' http://localhost:9130/_/modules